sleepypenguin763/Development/README.md

 https://sleepypenguin763.github.io/Development/
 > **Warning**
 >
-> It will take roughly 30 seconds to load the page, and this is because there are a lot of API fetching going on.
+> It will take roughly 30 seconds to load the page if you decide to load the LIVE Data by clicking on the button, and this is because there are a lot of API fetching going on.
 You can see the loading progress bar once you get to the page, but if the progress bar does not reach 100% even after waiting for a minuite or so, please refresh the page.
 Also, once you can see the content of the page, please DO NOT refresh the page as this will trigger new set of API fetching, and OpenSky has limited free API calls per timeframe.

+> **Note**
+>
+> Initially, the application will load predefined data, which only consists of ~1000 data points.
+This is to reduce the time for you when grading the assignment.
+If you want to load the page with LIVE data, please click on the orange button on the loading screen / main screen.

 ### API
 [Here](https://github.com/sleepypenguin763/Airlines) is where the mock REST API regarding the airline, aircraft, airports, and country lives.
 Please read the README in side this repo to see how the Mock REST API is organized.